-Also, students' personal case-analysis notes (see below) may be collected for the professor's review at any time; or short exercises be assigned in class at the professor's discretion.
+Also, students' personal case-analysis notes (see below) may be collected for review at any time; or short exercises be assigned in class at the professor's discretion.
 Evaluation of these will be in the form of "preparedness" points (i.e., 0 or -1).